lalitsachan/lalitsachan.github.io/_posts/2020-07-07-Lets-Talk-Distributions-Part-1.md

 \end{align}
 $$

-remember integration by parts ? good for you if you said yes.
-I dont .
+Remember integration by parts ?
+Good for you if you said yes.
+I don't .
 So here is a reminder for all of us
 $$
 \int u (\frac{dv}{dt})dt =uv -\int v \frac{du}{dt}dt
 $$